canerturkaslan/example-devops_platform-case-study/README.md

 **Jenkins, kaniko**
 Honestly, the step where I had the most difficulty was jenkins.
 I haven't written a lot of pipelines from scratch in 2 years.
-The first point is that I am using containerd and not docker (of course not docker.sock). and containerd has no ability to build an image, just runtime!
+The first point is that I am using **containerd** and not docker (of course not **docker.sock**). and containerd has no ability to build an image, just runtime!

 So it delayed my pipeline writing steps a bit as Jenkins is not able to run agent on kubernetes and connect to this socket(/var/run/docker.sock).

-For this reason, I decided to choose kaniko.
+For this reason, I decided to choose **kaniko**.
 Kaniko is an image build and push tool developed by Google.
 The most important thing is that it works in a **serverless structure** and does not need to be connected to a **daemon**.(like docker)

-For this reason, I created a pod agent with a builder.yaml that contains both kaniko and kubectl containers.
+Then, I created a pod agent with a **builder.yaml** that contains both kaniko and kubectl containers.

 **Ansible, kubectl**
 I wrote an ansible deploy.yaml but installing ansible on jenkins is close to impossible.

 Since we are running Jenkins on a container, we cannot put a binary in it, we cannot install pip packages.
 No matter how much I tried and tried to make it permanent, I realized that it did not work properly after restarting the pod.

 Likewise, I started looking for a plugin that works in a container, and even though I installed the ansible-plugin, I could not write ansible-playbook in the pipeline because the PATH and bin variables from the source image did not work properly and I was stuck with user privileges.
 however, I wrote a playbook similar to the one we use in Türk Telekom to do the task.

 If we were using jenkins on a virtual machine or physical server, I could simply install and run ansible like i did before, the ansible binary would run on the os jenkins is on.

-So I used a deploy step in jenkins pipeline using kubectl image as in builder.yaml.
+So I used a deploy step in jenkins pipeline using **kubectl** image as in **builder.yaml.**

-And, About 1 day later, it came to my mind, I realized why I couldn't run an ansible container agent and deploy from there while I could use podTemplate.
+And, about 1 day later, it came to my mind, I realized why I couldn't run an ansible container agent and deploy from there while I could use **podTemplate**.

-I wrote deployer.yaml and a dockerfile image with ansible, kubernetes pip packages in it.
+I wrote **deployer.yaml** and a **dockerfile** image with **ansible**, **kubernetes** pip packages in it.
 Then I successfully performed the deployment step with ansible-playbook by using this and mounting kubeconfig to the container as secret.

-If it was possible here, I think it would be healthier to progress with gitlab.
-It is easier to write and run the pipeline, and it saves time thanks to the features such as the helm-chart repository and the image registry.
-In my humble opinion, argocd can be used in the CD step.
+If it was possible here, I think it would be healthier to progress with **GitLab**.
+It is easier to write and run the pipeline, and it saves time thanks to the features such as the **helm-chart** repository and the **image registry**.
+In my humble opinion, **ArgoCD** can be used in the CD step.

 ### Step 3.5 Webhook:

-I used python and flask, created a docker image and created files such as webhook-config, certs, deployment, service and tested both true and false condition.
+I used python and flask, created a docker image and created files such as webhook-config, certs, deployment, service and **tested both true and false condition**.

 I wrote bash scripts with curl for this that make testing easier.

 ### Step 4.1 PDP, Priority, Preemption

-The important thing here is to create the priorityclasses in both applications.
-We have to make our application X use the higher priorityclass.
+The important thing here is to create the **priorityClasses** in both applications.
+We have to make our application X use the **higher priorityclass**.
 This allows application X to have a higher priority schedule than application Y at the time of load.

-With nodeAffinity we can identify higher capacity nodes specific to X.
+With **nodeAffinity** we can identify higher capacity nodes specific to X.

-With pod distribution budget If we want other applications to use the resources on the nodes more equally, we can limit the number of replicas that the application will run on certain nodes.
+With pod distribution budget If we want other applications to use the resources on the nodes more **equally**, we can limit the number of replicas that the application will run on certain nodes.

 ```plaintext
 #create for X